TL;DR

 Platforms like Google, Facebook, and Criteo would then work their magic – showing your ads only to people who matched your specific criteria, regardless of where they were browsing online.
 The result?
 Dramatically improved performance and ROI.

 This improved efficiency created a virtuous cycle: advertisers saw better returns, which led to increased investment, benefiting the entire ecosystem from platforms to publishers.
-Even users benefited by seeing more relevant ads.
-(I'll take recommendations for a new mountain bike over random video game promotions any day!)

 To understand why the cookie apocalypse matters so much, let's peek behind the technical curtain.